 Failing to do so can incur a fine of up to $200, a 20-day prison sentence, and a license suspension.

-You should also contact law enforcement if you’ve convinced that the other driver committed a moving violation that led to the accident.
-And if you’re in doubt whether the incident constitutes a real emergency, you should err on the side of caution and dial 911.
+You should also contact law enforcement if you are convinced that the other driver committed a moving violation that led to the accident.
+If you are in doubt whether the incident constitutes a real emergency, you should err on the side of caution and dial 911.

 Making sure a police report is filed will help determine liability as well as speed along your insurance claim.
-It will prove vital if any damages aren’t discovered until much later.
+It will prove vital if any further damages are discovered later.

 Seek Necessary Medical Care

 If you think you have been injured go to the Emergency Room or your treating doctor that day and give a full report of where you are feeling pain or think you may be hurt.
-Don’t play tough and wait too long to seek care.
-Soft tissue injuries may take a day or two to become painful.
+Do not play tough and wait too long to seek care.
+Soft tissue injuries take a day or two to become painful.
 It is important to document all medical problems.

-If you’ve been seriously injured in a car accident because of someone’s careless behavior, you deserve justice.
+If you have been seriously injured in a car accident because of someone’s careless behavior, you deserve justice.
 But there is a time limit.
 In Wyoming, the statute of limitations on filing a claim for either personal or property damage is four years.
-So don’t wait.
+So do not wait.
 Contact the accident injury lawyers at Burg Simpson in Wyoming as soon as you can by calling 307-527-7891 or filling out a Free Case Evaluation Form right now.